agersant/tiger/Roadmap.md

 - [ ] Draw hitbox names in workbench
 - [ ] Onion skin
 - [ ] Workbench tabs?
+- [ ] Editing hitboxes while animation is in workbench?

 ## Tiger 1.0
 - [ ] Review all TODO